yinasaurus/wad-grp-proj/HostingReadMe.md

 1) Go to db_config.php and edit the $host, $user, $password and $database to match wtv infinityfree uses
 2) Go to pages/actlgreenbiz.sql and make it compatiatable with infinityfree's phpmyadmin
+3) Add a index.html under root (This is actually a redirect to pages/index.html since hosting websites normally expect index.html under root)